-The Digital Futures ‘Scholar-in-Residence’ programme aims to provide scholars at non-Swedish universities with financial support to enable short and longer-term visits to the Digital Futures environment (minimum 1 month, maximum 12 months).
-This programme of funding aims to support academics who wish to benefit from a sabbatical within Digital Futures.
+The Digital Futures ‘Scholar-in-Residence’ programme aims to provide established research leading scholars at non-Swedish universities with financial support to enable short and longer-term visits to the Digital Futures environment (minimum 1 month, maximum 12 months) over 12 months.
+This funding programme aims to support academics who wish to benefit from a sabbatical within Digital Futures.
 How this time away from a home institution is used is flexible and for the scholar-in-residence to decide.

 Our hope for this programme of funding is to broaden the diversity of those taking part in Digital Futures, to enable new global perspectives on digitalisation research to influence our progress.
 In all cases, we intend that the scholar-in-residence programme should enrich the activities of Digital Futures through participation in, for example, research, teaching, events, and mentorship of early career researchers.

 Applications to this funding programme are made on behalf of a proposed scholar-in-residence by a Digital Futures faculty member.
 As a potential scholar-in-residence, you should first make contact with a Digital Futures faculty member with whom you would like to cooperate during your time in the Digital Futures environment (see the full list here: https://www.digitalfutures.kth.se/about/governance/digital-futures-faculty/faculty-members/).